allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 </p>

 #### OpBox Core
-OpBox Core primary responsibility is serving page definitions for frontend renderers.
+Primary responsibility of OpBox Core is serving page definitions for frontend renderers.
 Moreover, Core provides an API to OpBox Admin for page management (creating, editing, publishing).

 Core is the only stateful service in the OpBox family.
-It stores pages definitions in MongoDB and box *types* in Git (box types are explained below).
+It stores page definitions in MongoDB and box *types* in Git (box types are explained below).

-Since Core is responsible for serving page definitions it also manages the page routing and the most tough work — fetching data from backend services.
+Since Core is responsible for serving page definitions it also manages the page routing and the toughest work — fetching data from backend services.
 That’s the content to be injected into Boxes.

-We’ve put a lot of effort to make Core high performing, fault-tolerant and asynchronous.
+We’ve put a lot of effort into making Core high-performing, fault-tolerant and asynchronous.
 We’ve chosen Java and Groovy to implement it.
 Core is the only gateway for frontend renderers to our internal backend services.